 - Are you dumb enough to mock/question El Fuerte's Cool Mask?
 Or his cooking skills?
 Or his idol Rainbow Mika?
 Um, he may be a Joke Character, but it doesn't mean he won't try hurting you with a certain "infinite combo"...

 - And in the case of Adon... don't be Sagat.

-- The Suffering: Do not threaten Torque's children.
-Do not claim to have sold drugs to them - not even as a joke.
+- The Suffering: Do not claim to have sold drugs to Torque's children - not even as a joke.
 And never, ever, suggest that Torque wasn't their father.
 Yeah, the blood still hasn't washed off the barroom floor, either.

 - Do not refer to Suikoden I's Ronnie Bell as "Giant Woman."
 She will beat your ass to a bloody pulp.

 - Super Mario Bros.: